Dwarka

 Today Dandi Hanuman Temple

-A charitable trust is now maintains the Dandi Hanuman temple.
-The Guru Parampara as Brimhamurari -> Pream Bhikshji Maharaj -> Kashmiri baba had created awareness about the “thryodhashari” mantra “Sri Ram Jaya Ram Jaya Jaya Ram” throughout Gujarat.
-The mantra is chanted continuosly in as many as seven Sri Hanuman temples at Byte Dwarka, Dwarka, Porbandhar, and Rajkot etc. There are always many groups of devotees who come from different part of Bharat to chant this mantra at this temple.
+A charitable trust now maintains the Dandi Hanuman temple.
+The Guru Parampara as Brimhamurari, Pream Bhikshji Maharaj, and Kashmiri Baba had created awareness about the “thryodhashari” mantra “Sri Ram Jaya Ram Jaya Jaya Ram” throughout Gujarat.
+The mantra is chanted continuously in as many as seven Sri Hanuman temples at Byte Dwarka, Dwarka, Porbandar, Rajkot, etc. There are always many groups of devotees who come from different parts of Bharat to chant this mantra at this temple.
 The temple has facilities for accommodating the devotees who visit for this purpose.
 This facility is extended to other devotees also.

 Sri Sankata Mochan

-Devotees suffering of chronic health problem or other problem visit this temple and take a supari from the priest with an understanding that they will chant the ‘thryodhashari’ mantra with the supari in hand and return the same to the temple once their wishes are fulfilled.
+Devotees suffering from chronic health problems or other problems visit this temple and take a supari from the priest with an understanding that they will chant the ‘thryodhashari’ mantra with the supari in hand and return the same to the temple once their wishes are fulfilled.
 There is a local belief that Sri Hanuman is going down the earth by a measure of grain every year and the kali yug will come to an end once Sri Hanuman leaves this place to take up the position of Sri Brahma for the next kalpam.

 Experience

-Devotees need to come here and stay for a day at least to realise the real sprit of ‘thryodhashari’ mantra and power of Sri Hanuman when with Sri Makaradwaj.
+Devotees need to come here and stay for a day at least to realise the real spirit of the ‘thryodhashari’ mantra and the power of Sri Hanuman when with Sri Makaradwaj.